marcisme/sketch-preview/README.md

 ## *NEW* Auto Preview

-You can now toggle Auto Preview mode (⌘\^P) to automatically preview the current Artboard whenever the selection changes. *This feature is still experimental.*
+You can now toggle Auto Preview mode (⌘\^P) to automatically preview the current Artboard whenever certain changes are made.

+*This feature is still experimental.*

+You can always initiate a preview by changing the current selection or initiating a preview directly via the `Plugin` menu or ⌘P.

 # Installation